chahatmandviwala-alt/Metastream/README.md

 ## Features

-- TBC
+- Completely offline
+- Completely air-gapped, no wired/wiresless connections required
+- Create new ethereum wallets
-- TBC
+- Optional passphrase support
+- Generate seed phrase through dice roll & coin flip
+- Find the last word (checksum) for a manually generated seed phrase
+- Supports custom derivation paths (m/44'/60'/n'/)
+- Encrypt wallet as a keystore file (UTC/JSON)
+- Connect any wallet to Metamask or Rabby as a hardware wallet
+- Sign transactions using QR codes.
-- TBC
+- Virutal keyboard

 ## Security

 The security concept behind using air-gapped systems for signing transactions is to work with two physically separated devices, one of which has no connection to the outside world or any network.
-In this context, connecting your paper wallet with Metamask/Rabby allows you to watch your paper wallet and sign transactions through one-way communication using QR codes.
-This tool is only for connect paper wallet to Metamask or Rabby.
+In this context, connecting your wallet with Metamask/Rabby allows you to watch your wallet and sign transactions through one-way communication using QR codes.
+## Build

 ## Build